leetobin/firebrick3/README.md

 # Basic design guidelines

 * Keep the UI consistent, add to the current frontend.
 Don't create a new design.
 We can worry about this when all the projects are nearing completion.
 Seriously, don't go spending time on UI design!
 It will most likely be scrapped/not used.
+Bottom line, get the functionality working using the current style.
 * Once you have built the system, have a play around with buildroot.
 Go into ./firebrick3/buildroot and type (make menuconfig)